KvRae/Gym-Workout-routine/README.md

-# 3-Days-Workout-routine for 6 to 8 weeks
+# 3 Days Workout Routine for 6 to 8 weeks

 ## Day 1: Upper Body